1957 World Series

-The 1957 World Series featured the defending champion New York Yankees of the American League playing against the Milwaukee Braves of the National League.
-After finishing just one game behind the N.L.
-Champion Brooklyn Dodgers in 1956, the Braves came back in 1957 to win their first pennant since moving from Boston in 1953.
-The Braves won the Series in seven games, behind Lew Burdette's three complete game victories.
-The Braves would be the only team besides the Yankees, Dodgers, or Giants to win a World Series title in the 1950s.
+The 1957 World Series was the championship series of Major League Baseball's 1957 season.
+The 54th edition of the World Series, it was a best-of-seven playoff that matched the American League (AL) champion and defending World Series champion New York Yankees against the National League (NL) champion Milwaukee Braves.
+After finishing just one game behind the NL champion Brooklyn Dodgers in 1956, the Braves came back in 1957 to win their first pennant since moving from Boston in 1953.
+The Braves defeated the Yankees in seven games, behind Lew Burdette's three complete game victories, winning their first championship since 1914 (when the team was still based in Boston).
+This was the first professional sports championship ever won by a Milwaukee-based team.